“Extremely committed to her clients and a real pleasure to work with.”

 In July 2013, Nicola acted as Counsel to the People’s Commission of Inquiry into the Secretary of State’s closure of the emergency and maternity services at Lewisham Hospital, London.
 This was organised by the ‘Save Lewisham Hospital’ Campaign working together with Tooks Chambers.

-Whilst at Tooks Chambers and at Garden Court, Nicola is a regular contributor to Legal Action both on the immigration update series as part of the immigration team and on the Equality Act 2010 and discrimination law update articles by the discrimination team.
+Whilst at Tooks Chambers and also at Garden Court, Nicola is a regular contributor to Legal Action both on the immigration law update series as part of the immigration team and on discrimination law.

 In 2012 Nicola published an article on the devastating impact of Chris Grayling’s proposed cuts to legal aid on the most vulnerable in our society for Left Foot Forward.